Quick Links to MYC National Communications on Pornography:

 1 – PRAY:

-Please continue to pray that Motion 47 would be supported in Parliament; that the Committee’s report would bring recommendations to protect Canadians as much as possible and that the Government acts on the recommendations and we see tangible results of the study.
-Please pray that Canada’s children and youth would be protected online, that not one more child would encounter pornography accidentally, and that their minds, eyes, and hearts would be defended against this misrepresentation of intimacy.
+Please pray that Canada’s children and youth would be protected online; that not one more child would encounter pornography accidentally and that their minds, eyes, and hearts would be defended against this misrepresentation of intimacy.

 Please continue to use the hashtag #SupportM47 on your social media and consider sharing the M47 graphics below (scroll down).
-As the Committee on Health studies the harmful effects of pornography, it would be great for them to continue to see Canadian involvement on this issue.
+It is important that Members of Parliament, the media, and all Canadians continue to see involvement on this issue.

 Over 18 is a powerful documentary exploring the issue of pornography, its availability and consequences on children under the age of 18.
 To find out more and/or help arrange a screening in your area, please go to www.over18doc.com.